bioperl/bioperl.github.io/howtos/Glyphs.md

 To see how this works, let's look at a version of the hourglass glyph that will accept multipart features:

-'''Example 9.
-The hourglass glyph with support for multipart features'''
+*Example 9.
+The hourglass glyph with support for multipart features*

 ```perl